This post was originally published in May, 2021. Last updated: February 6, 2022.

 - You cannot edit your sitemap manually.
 If you wish to exclude a certain page from your store’s sitemap, you can only do it through the Shopify API (through code).
 Luckily, there are some apps that can help you if you’re not tech-savvy.
 One such app is Smart SEO.
 With just one click of the button, you can exclude the pages you don’t want to appear in your sitemap.
 This will also add a noindex tag to them and exclude them from your site search page.

-Smart SEO sports a ⭐ 4.9 rating.
-It has a free version and a pro plan that costs $4.99 / month (a 7-day free trial is available).
+Smart SEO sports a stellar ⭐⭐⭐⭐⭐ rating.
+It has a free plan and three paid plans.
+Pricing starts from $9.99/month (a 7-day free trial is available).

 Now that you know what a sitemap.xml file is and how it can benefit you, let’s move on to the last section of this guide - submitting your sitemap to Google Search Console.

-Submitting your sitemap to Google Search Console: Why is it important & How to do it [Bonus]
+Submitting your sitemap to Google Search Console: Why is it important & How to do it?

 You can submit your sitemap.xml file to Google Search Console any time.
 This is not absolutely necessary - Google will be able to find your sitemap even if you don’t submit it.
 But it is important that you do it!